 \section{Literature Review}

-Speech enhancement has long been regarded as a practical solution for improving Automatic Speech Recognition (ASR) performance in noisy environments.
-Background noise and reverberation can significantly degrade recognition accuracy, motivating decades of research on algorithms that suppress noise while preserving speech intelligibility.
-Early and modern studies alike commonly treat enhancement as a front-end module for robust ASR systems.
+Speech enhancement has always been considered as a practical approach to enhance the performance of Automatic Speech Recognition (ASR) in noisy conditions.
+Background noise and reverberation may have a tremendous impact on recognition accuracy, and this has led to decades of research into algorithms that suppress noise while maintaining speech intelligibility.
+In both early and modern research, enhancement is regarded as a front-end module to powerful ASR systems.

-Several works report that properly designed enhancement pipelines can indeed improve recognition accuracy.
-For instance, Kinoshita et al. demonstrated that a single-channel time-domain denoising approach achieved more than a \textbf{30\% relative reduction in Word Error Rate} on the CHiME-4 benchmark, confirming that noise reduction can translate into tangible ASR gains \cite{kinoshita2020improving}.
-Similarly, research on GAN-based speech enhancement shows that enhanced features can improve ASR performance when combined with retraining strategies, yielding measurable WER improvements over conventional baselines \cite{pascual2017segan}.
-More recent work on neural acoustic echo cancellation further highlights that enhancement models explicitly optimized for recognition objectives can improve WER by up to \textbf{57\%} compared to signal-processing baselines \cite{howard2021aec}.
-Collectively, these studies reinforce the widely accepted belief that cleaner speech should benefit automatic transcription.
+There are several works that report that if the enhancement pipelines are designed properly, then the recognition accuracy can be improved.
+For example, a single channel time domain denoising method was able to reduce Word Error Rate by over \textbf{30\% relative} on the CHiME-4 benchmark \cite{kinoshita2020improving}.
+Likewise, combining GAN-based speech enhancement with retraining strategies has led to measurable WER gains \cite{pascual2017segan} and neural acoustic echo cancellation has demonstrated WER gains of up to \textbf{57\%} over signal-processing baselines \cite{howard2021aec}.
+All of these studies confirm the general opinion that it should be easier to automatically transcribe cleaner speech.

-However, the relationship between enhancement and recognition is not universally positive.
-Enhancement algorithms may introduce artifacts, distort spectral cues, or create mismatches with the acoustic distributions seen during ASR training.
-Such distortions can offset the benefits of noise suppression, particularly for modern end-to-end models that already exhibit strong robustness to noisy data.
+But the connection of enhancement and recognition is not always a good one.
+Enhancement algorithms can introduce artifacts, modify spectral cues, or mismatch the acoustic distributions used for training of the ASR \cite{ochiai2017distortion,iwamoto2022analyzing, ochiai2024rethinking}.
+These distortions can counteract the noise suppression effect, especially for modern end-to-end models which are already robust to noisy data.

-Recent studies increasingly highlight the complex relationship between speech enhancement and recognition performance.
-For example, a systematic evaluation of MetricGAN-based denoising across several modern ASR systems including Whisper -observed that enhanced audio did not always translate into improved recognition accuracy, and in some scenarios the original noisy speech yielded lower error rates \cite{chondhekar2025when}.
-The authors suggest that large-scale ASR models trained on diverse real-world recordings may implicitly learn noise-robust representations, and that aggressive enhancement can sometimes alter acoustic cues important for decoding.
-These observations indicate that perceptual improvements alone may not reliably predict ASR gains, motivating further investigation into how emerging enhancement models interact with modern recognition systems.